Luis Garcia Player Props: Nationals vs. Rockies

 Luis Garcia At The Plate

-- Garcia has driven in a run twice this year, but just one in each of those games.
+- Garcia has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.